tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 Try to put 5 rows in the table:

-* The INTEGER and FLOAT columns get numbers.
+* The INTEGER and NUMBER columns get numbers.
-* The VARCHAR and SCALAR columns get strings
-  (the SCALAR strings are expressed as hexadecimals).
+* The STRING and SCALAR columns get strings or byte sequences (the SCALAR strings are expressed as hexadecimals).

 .. code-block:: sql